 After all, if you’re interested in history – and I mean any history, from 5000 years ago to the Vikings to WW2 – this is one of the best places you could ever visit.
-There’s an uncovered village that pre-dates Stonehenge; we’ve got Viking tombs you can climb into, shipwrecks, palaces, a be-a-utiful cathedral, and that’s just the start of it.
+There’s an uncovered village that pre-dates Stonehenge; we’ve got neolithic tombs you can climb into with Viking graffiti on the walls; shipwrecks, palaces, a be-a-utiful cathedral, and that’s just the start of it.

-If rugged nature is more your thing, look no further.
-We have sea stacks, puffins, uninhabited islands and an abundance of sea birds and seals.
-You might even see dolphins, porpoises and otters.
+If rugged nature is more your thing, let me tell you: you have come to the right place.
+We have incredible cliff walks, puffins, uninhabited islands and an abundance of sea birds and seals.
+You might even see dolphins, orcas and otters.

-Foodie?
-Expect only the best in seafood, beef, ice cream and fudge.
-And whiskey, oatcakes, chutney, ales… even gin, wine and buffalo are making their way onto the Orkney foodie radar.
-(P.S.
-Orkney fudge cheesecake is the best, and you can quote me on that!)
+Are you a foodie?
+Expect only the best in seafood and beef, not to mention ice cream and fudge.
+We have world class whisky (you might have heard of Highland Park), we have oatcakes, cheese, chutney, ales from two breweries… and even gin, wine and buffalo are making their way onto the Orkney foodie radar.
+(FYI: Orkney fudge cheesecake is the best, and you can quote me on that!)

-1. Neolithic history: Skara Brae, Ring Of Brodgar & various other archaeological breakthroughs
+1. Neolithic history: Skara Brae, Ring Of Brodgar & other archaeological breakthroughs

 History is the number one reason tourists flock to Orkney.
 Whether it’s war time history or archaeological sites from the Stone Age, a cathedral built by Vikings or some of the world’s best (but most dangerous) dive sites for shipwrecks, it really is one of the best.
 But one era is probably the most fascinating of all because we still know so little about it – the neolithic age.